colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 How to avoid most issues
 ------------------------

-This advice describes how to avoid most issues, and has been simplified for ease of use.
+This advice describes how to avoid most issues when overriding packages.
 See the known issue descriptions for more complex advice.

 Use isolated workspaces